Opening and Saving files

 When you have no documents opened, dropped files will be opened in a regular way.
 When some documents are already open in Photopea, you can drop new document into the main area of the current document.
 The new file will be inserted into the current document as a new layer (a Smart Object layer).

 When some documents are opened, you can drop new files into the top bar of the main area (which contains the list of opened documents).
 Then, new files will be opened separately.

 There is an experimental feature, which allows you take pictures using the camera of your device right inside Photopea.
 Press File - Take a picture to take a picture.

 The Save for Web window lets you choose the otuput format.
 You can also enter the resolution of the output image.
-Now, you can already use Photopea to resize images (File - Open, File - Export - Format, enter the new size ...).
+Now, you can already use Photopea to resize images (File - Open, File - Export As - JPG, enter the new size and Save).

-When a file comes from your device, the File - Save option will not wokr (Photopea is just a website, and it can not rewrite files in your device) - you have to use Save as PSD instead.
+When a document was opened from your device, the File - Save option will not wokr (Photopea is just a website, and it can not rewrite files in your device).
+You have to use File - Save as PSD instead.
 But if you opened your file from Google Drive, or as a Smart Object, or from a server (using the API), File - Save will save your file to a correct destination.